Ready To Own Your Search Results?

 The final layer of the reputation stack is preparation for when things go wrong.
 Every company will eventually face a reputation crisis.
 The organizations that weather crises effectively are the ones that prepared before the crisis hit.

 Social media and corporate reputation are inextricably linked.
-Every major corporate reputation crisis of the past decade has played out—or been amplified—on social platforms.
-Conversely, social media offers enterprises unprecedented opportunities to build stakeholder relationships, demonstrate values, and humanize their brands.
+Every major corporate reputation crisis of the past decade has played out - or been amplified - on social platforms.
+Conversely, social media offers enterprises unprecedented opportunities to build stakeholder relationships, show values, and humanize their brands.

 C-suite executives are increasingly expected to maintain visible, authentic social media presences.
 LinkedIn data shows that companies whose executives are active on the platform generate 2x more engagement on company content.
 But executive social presence carries risk if poorly managed.